Confederate Regiments & Batteries > Georgia

 Battle of Chancellorsville

-Colonel Slaughter was mortally wounded near Zoan Church and Lieutenant Colonel Edward Ball was wounded in the heel.
+The regiment lost 149 men.
+Colonel Slaughter was mortally wounded by “grape shot” near Zoan Church and would die the next day.
+Lieutenant Colonel Edward Ball was wounded in the heel.

 May 2 Major Oliver P. Anthony took over command of the regiment.
-Lt.
-Colonel Ball was promoted to colonel, Major Anthony to lieutenant colonel and Captain Henry M. Dunwoody of Company A to major.
+Lieutenant Colonel Ball survived his wound and was promoted to colonel, Major Anthony was promoted to Lieutenant Colonel and Captain Henry M. Dunwoody of Company A to Major.

 July 2